Why is Digital Signage Important?

 - Production benchmarks (overall equipment/labor effectiveness, scrap/yield rates, failure rates, on-time in full, complaint rates, etc.)

-Companies who rely on digital signage for their BI needs perform better.
+Companies that rely on digital signage for their BI needs perform better.
 Employees are more engaged, and there is less turnover.

 These digital signage displays perform multiple functions.